javierhonduco/parca-agent/docs/hacking_on_native_stack_unwinding_without_frame_pointers.md

 ## Notes

 - [1]: This is of course not very efficient.
 Once the implementation is more mature, we will use the smallest data types we can, but we need to be careful and ensure that the C ABI is correct while loading data in the BPF maps.

+(*): This is not always the case, but an overlwhelming majority of the times it is